agiletechvn/go-ethereum-code-analysis/core-txpool-analysis.md

 Txpool is mainly used to store the currently committed transactions waiting to be written to the block, both remote and local.
+Txlist is more on the heap structure.

 There are two types of transactions in txpool.